spacemit-com/docs/en/release_notes/bl-v2.0.y.md

 sidebar_position: 2
 ---

-# Bianbu Linux 2.0 Release Notes
+# Bianbu Linux 2.0 Release Notes [End of Life]

+Bianbu Linux 2.0 will reach end of maintenance on July 31, 2025.
+We recommend using version 2.2 or later.
+If you have any questions, please contact us.

 ## v2.0.4 release note